(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 So, developer Steve Wynn set about creating a brand new hotel-casino that would inject life back into the Las Vegas Strip, and so The Mirage was born.
 Construction went over budget and ended up costing $630 million, making it the most expensive hotel in the world at the time, but the hefty price tag was worth it.

 After it opened in 1989, the resort became extremely popular, and new hotels began to pop up all over Vegas.
 The Mirage has 3,044 rooms and boasts a Polynesian theme throughout its interior and exterior, with palm trees and bright colors all over.

-The resort also has an enormous artificial volcano out front on the Strip, which “erupts” several times each evening.
+The resort also has an enormous artificial volcano out front on the Strip, which “erupts” several times each evening, although that will be going away sometime after 2023 as Hard Rock will be constructing a new guitar-shaped hotel tower on the spot.
 There is also a popular nightclub and a poolside lounge within The Mirage, making it one of the most exciting venues in Las Vegas.

 Cirque du Soleil also has a permanent show at The Mirage titled ‘LOVE,’ which features music from the Beatles.

 Find the best room deals at The Mirage and save big with TripAdvisor!

 Final Thoughts on Parking Fees at The Mirage

 The Mirage is one of the most important hotel-casino resorts in Las Vegas history and, to this day continues to attract hordes of visitors.
 So, if you’re looking to park in the complex, then hopefully, this guide has been helpful.